Rules and Code of Conduct

 - Four officials will be used for the Diocesan Championship game at the current rate.

-- Regular games (9 minute quarters): $50 per official per game
+- Regular games (9 minute quarters): cost per official to be communicated to coordinators

-- 8 minute running clock, 4 qtrs: $45 per official per game (Developmental Games)
+- 8 minute running clock, 4 qtrs: cost per official to be communicated to coordinators

 - An additional $5.00 per official per over-time period will be assessed if needed.

-Questions about referees should be directed to League Coordinator.
+Questions about referees should be directed to the League Coordinator.

-- Games may not be canceled or dates may not be changed, except by the League director.
-If by mutual agreement a game must be canceled or a date changed, the Section Representative must be advised and any change must have his sanction.
-The League Director must be notified on any change.
-The Home Team must notify officials and opposing coaches in the event of a canceled game 2 (two) hours before scheduled time.
-(The above rule does not apply or repudiate line (f) under "RULES".)
+- Games may not be canceled or dates may not be changed, except by the Diocesan Football Coordinator.
+If by mutual agreement a game must be canceled or a date changed, the Diocesan Football Coordinator must be advised and any change must have their sanction.
+The Home Team must notify officials and opposing coaches in the event of a canceled game 2 (two) hours before the scheduled time.
+(The above rule does not apply or repudiate item 6 under "Rules".)

-- Officials will be paid full fee if they are not notified of cancellation.
+- Officials will be paid thier full fee if they are not notified of a cancellation.
 The home team is responsible to cancel officials.

 - All protests submitted in writing by coach to the Diocesan Football Coordinator.

-- Protesting coach must notify official and opposing coach at the point of discussion of his intention to protest.
+- Protesting coach must notify officials and the opposing coach at the point of discussion of his intention to protest.
 The Diocesan Football Coordinator must be notified of protest immediately following the game.

 - No protest on "Judgment Plays" by the officials.